namandalsania/Credit-Card-Approval-Prediction/README.md

-To get the code mail me at namandalsania12@gmail.com
+To view the code mail me at namandalsania12@gmail.com